quiversong/devrae/README.md

 Acknowledgments
 ---------------

-Thanks to [DTurtle](https://github.com/1drturtle) for the code to deploy gvars and aliases.
+Thanks to [DTurtle](https://github.com/1drturtle) for the code to deploy gvars and aliases, and the code to retrieve collection object IDs.
-They developed an amazing tool that automates the deploy via GitHub workflows.
+DTurtle develops amazing tools that automates Avrae deploys via GitHub workflows, as well as great Avrae Aliases.
-Check it out on [their GitHub page](https://github.com/1drturtle)
+Check it out on [their GitHub page!](https://github.com/1drturtle)